-Proposed definition.
+4. Proposed definitions.
 To quantify the amount of luck or skill in a particular game of poker, one possibility is to define luck as expected profit gained when cards are dealt by the dealer, and skill as expected profit gained by a player's actions during betting rounds.
 A player might gain expected profit during a hand by several actions:

-The cards dealt by the dealer give the player in question a greater chance of winning a hand in a showdown, thus increasing her equity in the pot.
+The cards dealt by the dealer give the player a greater chance of winning a hand in a showdown, thus increasing her equity in the pot.

-The size of the pot is increased while the player in question's chance to win the hand in a showdown is better than those of her opponents.
+The size of the pot is increased while the player's chance to win the hand in a showdown is better than those of her opponents.